HMS-CardiacMR/DL-Rad-ScarPrediction/README.md

 # DL-Rad-ScarPrediction
 This code provides details of the methods used to implement a combined DeepLearning-Radiomics model for identifying patients without scar using DL and Radiomics analyses of non-Gd bSSFP cine sequences.
+The data flow module was simplified to make it easier to understand but we assume that each researcher will have to adapt this module to the new data format.

 ## Overview of code structure
 There are three sets of scripts; each serves a different model.